metmohammedn/samples/README.md

 **File:** [`llm_finetuning.py`](./llm_finetuning.py)

 This Python script demonstrates a complete pipeline for fine-tuning a T5-base Transformer model to generate weather forecasts.
 The goal is to automatically generate forecast text from input data.
+Note that the entire process for fine-tuning LLMs also require several other parts like data clean-up, tokenizing and for this project, pre-processing the data for tokenizing, however, for the purpose of the interview, I have only chosen the training block.

 **This sample showcases:**
 * Proficiency in **Python** for scientific machine learning and data pipelines.
 * Experience developing and training sophisticated **Machine Learning models**.
-* Expertise in handling large scientific datasets and working in **Linux-based environments** with tools like PyTorch and TensorFlow.
+* Expertise in handling large scientific datasets and working with tools like PyTorch and TensorFlow.
 * A passion for **automating forecasting processes** to deliver high-value meteorological solutions.

 ---